nyuvis/datasets/readme.md

 Datasets
 ========

-A collection of (partly) preprocessed datasets in CSV format.
+A collection of (partially) preprocessed datasets in CSV format.